Your StormCard is your personal connection to University services, purchases, and access control.

 If you find a StormCard, please return it to any Public Safety officer or office.

-If a card reader (i.e., copy machine, printer or vending machine) cannot read your card, wait a few seconds, wipe the stripe on your card and try again.
+If a card reader (i.e., copy machine or printer) cannot read your card, wait a few seconds, wipe the stripe on your card and try again.
 If it still does not work, try another reader.
 This will help determine if there is a problem with your card or just that specific reader.
 If you need to come to the StormCard Office because of a problem with your card, please be as detailed as possible when describing the problem.
 This will help us to better assist you.

 If you have any questions regarding your StormCard, visit us in the R.O.T.C. building located on Goethals Avenue outside of Gate 6 or call us at 718-990-6257; after hours 718-990-6281.